 Palestinians went ahead with plans to upgrade their status at the UN.

-negotiator Saeb Erekat claimed last Friday that the consul made the threat
+negotiator Saeb Erekat said last Friday that the consul made the threat during a

-Erekat's account of the meeting in Jericho was "not an accurate portrayal of the
+the meeting in Jericho was “not an accurate portrayal of the US position.”

-She said that the US Administration continues to
+She said that the US administration continued to oppose

-oppose initiatives by the Palestinians in the UN because "there is no substitute
+initiatives by the Palestinians in the UN because “there is no substitute for

-for serious and substantive negotiations between the parties, and that remains
+serious and substantive negotiations between the parties, and that remains our

-Erekat had claimed after the meeting that Rubenstein threatened that
+Erekat said after the meeting with Rubenstein that the consul

-the US would cut off aid to the Palestinians if they insisted on going to the
+threatened that the US would cut off aid to the Palestinians if they insisted on

-have threatened to veto the PA statehood bid and cut off financial aid to the
+Americans had threatened to veto the PA statehood bid in the Security

-on avoiding confrontation with the US Administration over the statehood
+avoiding confrontation with the US administration over the statehood

 He said that the Palestinians were going to the UN after having